-Thoughts on the Affiliate Program
+Thoughts on the affiliate program

 I treat this woorkup blog a little differently than others in my space.
-I tend to only share what I actually use.
+I tend only to share what I actually use.
 With that being said, I still take advantage of affiliate programs when they make sense.
 And the first thing I always want is a way to build my passive income.

-I could care less about one time $20 commissions here or there.
+I could care less about one-time $20 commissions here or there.
 Passive income will trump that for me every single time.
-Kinsta’s affiliate program is one of the only ones in the WordPress hosting industry to offer not only signup commissions, but also recurring commissions.
+Kinsta’s affiliate program is one of the only ones in the WordPress hosting industry to offer not only signup commissions but also recurring commissions.
 This means you can truly build your passive income.

 - You earn $50 to $500 after every signup based on the type of plan you refer.